Mouth Sores Treatment In Phoenix & Ahwatukee, AZ

 ”The doctor and staff took the time to listen to my concerns and come up with a solution.
 I was given the reassurance I needed that everything is going to be fine.
 The doctor was so gentle in my mouth.
 I have now found my forever dentist.Lytonya F.Patient

-Some people develop sores in their mouth as a result of a medical condition.
+Some people develop mouth sores as a result of a medical condition.
 These may include:

 Some mouth sores resolve on their own, especially if they are due to irritation.
 These sores will usually clear up in one to two weeks.
 However, if treatment is necessary, it may include one or more of the following: